-Pediatric liver-alone candidates with chronic liver disease can automatically qualify for Status 1B if they have GI bleeding requiring at least 30 mL/kg of red blood cell replacement within the previous 24 hours.
-171 The Committee is proposing to change the GI bleeding requirement for liver-alone candidates to match an updated definition of persistent mild shock or moderate shock.
+Pediatric liver-alone candidates with chronic liver disease can automatically qualify for Status 1B if they have GI bleeding requiring at least 30 mL/kg of red blood cell replacement within the previous 24 hours.166 The Committee is proposing to change the GI bleeding requirement for liver-alone candidates to match an updated definition of persistent mild shock or moderate shock.

 The proposed policy would change the GI bleeding threshold for liver-alone candidates to be 30 mL/kg in the previous 96 hours or 20 mL/kg in the previous 24 hours.
-This updated threshold matches the definition of persistent mild shock or moderate shock and will ensure that the appropriate candidates are able to access Status 1B priority.
-The Committee is not proposing a change to the GI bleeding threshold for liver-intestine candidates.
-The Committee is not proposing a change to the GI bleeding threshold for liver-intestine candidates.
+This updated threshold matches the definition of persistent mild shock or moderate shock and will ensure that the appropriate candidates are able to access Status 1B priority.167 The Committee is not proposing a change to the GI bleeding threshold for liver-intestine candidates as this criterion remains clinically appropriate.168

 In addition, candidates with a GI bleed as the reason for their initial Status 1B upgrade must have had another bleed of at least 1 mL/kg in the past 7 days to continue to meet the extension criteria for Status 1B.
-The PELD/1B work group reviewed this policy and determined that no changes are needed.
-174
+The PELD/1B work group reviewed this policy and determined that no changes are needed.169